 The black-winged lori is characterized by bright red feathers, a black shoulder, a red iris, an orange-red beak, and a violet patch behind the eye.

 The underwings appear red and turn yellow, with black tips.
 They’re 30 cm long and weigh 120 grams.
+Males and females have a strong resemblance with minimal sexual dimorphism.

 Cardinal Loris